Plurality voting: Gerrymandering

+In some plurality systems

 Fewer political parties

-Duverger's law is a theory that constituencies that use first-past-the-post systems will have a two-party system after enough time.
-The two-dominating parties regularly alternate in power and easily win constituencies due to the structure of plurality voting systems.
+Duverger's law is a theory that constituencies that use plurality voting will eventually become a two-party system after enough time.
+The two dominating parties regularly alternate in power and easily win constituencies due to the structure of plurality voting systems.
 This puts smaller parties who struggle to meet the threshold of votes at a disadvantage, and inhibits growth.

 Plurality voting tends to reduce the number of political parties to a greater extent than most other methods do, making it more likely that a single party will hold a majority of legislative seats.
 (In the United Kingdom, 22 out of 27 general elections since 1922 have produced a single-party majority government or, in the case of the National Governments, a parliament from which such a single-party government could have been drawn.)

-Plurality voting's tendency toward fewer parties and more-frequent majorities of one party can also produce government that may not consider as wide a range of perspectives and concerns.
-It is entirely possible that a voter finds all major parties to have similar views on issues and that a voter does not have a meaningful way of expressing a dissenting opinion through their vote.
+Plurality voting's tendency toward fewer parties and more-frequent majorities of one party can also produce a government that may not consider as wide a range of perspectives and concerns.
+It is entirely possible that a voter finds all major parties to have similar views on issues, and that a voter does not have a meaningful way of expressing a dissenting opinion through their vote.

 As fewer choices are offered to voters, voters may vote for a candidate although they disagree with them because they disagree even more with their opponents.
 That will make candidates less closely reflect the viewpoints of those who vote for them.

 Furthermore, one-party rule is more likely to lead to radical changes in government policy even though the changes are favoured only by a plurality or a bare majority of the voters, but a multi-party system usually requires more consensus to make dramatic changes in policy.